MainulDip/EverydayDocker/README.md

 ___

-Container is a running instance of an image.
+Container is a running instance of an image

 ```sh
 docker images \\ will show local downloaded images